FredHutch/tfcb_2022/lectures/lecture04/03-redirection/README.md

 For example, try

-    tree .. > output.txt
+    ls .. | grep .md > output.txt

 Now take a look at the `output.txt` using an appropriate command.

-Now use a similar command to record the output of `date` in `output.txt` and then look at it.
+Now use a similar command to record the output of only `.gb` files in `output.txt` and then look at it.

 Did you over-write the previous content of `output.txt`?
 Sometimes that's intended, but if we don't want to over-write the output of a file, we can use the `>>` operator, like so:

-    date >> output.txt
+    ls .. | grep .gb >> output.txt

-This appends the output of `date` to our file.
+This appends the output of the command to our file.

 Now it's your turn.
-Make a file that has the date, a picture of Darth Vader, and the directory tree of `lecture03`.
+Make a file that has the date, a picture of Darth Vader, and the list of files in `lecture04`.
 You can use multiple commands to achieve this result.

 ---